gino79445/2023_IntroCom_HW8/README.md

 **any invalid format of submission would result in 0 points (e.g. .rar/.7z, ID with uppercase)**

 ## Grading
-* 10 points for each query
+* Questions 3, 5, 6, and 10 are worth 4 points each, and the remaining questions are worth 14 points each.

 ## Note

 - **The query answers must not contain duplicates**
 - For this assignment, **creation of temporary tables is not allowed**, i.e., for each question, you have to write exactly one SQL statement
-- **Any invalid format (e.g., .rar/.7z ..., missing report, missing screenshots) of the submission will result in 0 points.**
+- **Any invalid format (e.g., .rar/.7z ...) of the submission will result in 0 points.**

 ## Disclaimer
 The database and questions are based on the previous TA's work.